scala/scala3/docs/docs/reference/contextual-implied/derivation.md

 ```
 It defines the `Shape` type for the ADT `T`, as well as two methods that map between a
 type `T` and a generic representation of `T`, which we call a `Mirror`:
-The `reflect` method maps an instance of the ADT `T` to its mirror whereas
+The `reflect` method maps an instance value of the ADT `T` to its mirror whereas
 the `reify` method goes the other way.
 There's also a `common` method that returns
 a value of type `GenericClass` which contains information that is the same for all
 instances of a class (right now, this consists of the runtime `Class` value and